carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

-        y_test (Union[np.ndarray, pd.Series]): Actual target values for the test set. y_pred_test (Union[np.ndarray, pd.Series]): Predicted target values for the test set. metric (str): The error metric to calculate ('RMSE', 'R-squared', or 'MAPE'). log_scaled (bool): Whether the target values are log-scaled or not.
+        y_test (Union[np.ndarray, pd.Series]): Actual target values for the test set. y_pred_test (Union[np.ndarray, pd.Series]): Predicted target values for the test set. metric (str): The error metric to calculate ('RMSE', 'R-squared', or 'MAPE'). y_log_scaled (bool): Whether the target values are log-scaled or not.

     Returns:
         pd.DataFrame: A DataFrame containing the error values for the baseline, training set, and test set.